-The project creation facilities provided with Visual C++ can generate skeleton code for a wide variety of C++ application programs automatically.
-A Windows program has a different structure from that of the typical console program that you execute from the command line and it's more complicated.
-In a console program you can get user input from the keyboard and write output back to the command line directly, and that is essentially it.
+The project creation facilities in Visual C++ can generate skeleton code automatically for a variety of applications.
+A Windows program has a completely different structure from that of the typical console program, and it's much more complicated.
+In a console program, you can get user input from the keyboard and write output back to the command line directly, and that is essentially it.
 A Windows application can access the input and output facilities of the computer only by way of functions supplied by the host environment; no direct access to the hardware resources is permitted.
-Several programs can be active at one time under Windows, so the operating system has to determine which application a given raw input such as a mouse click or the pressing of a key on the keyboard is destined for, and signal the program concerned accordingly.
-Thus, the Windows operating system always has primary control of all communications with the user.
+Several programs can be executing concurrently under Windows, so the operating system has to determine which application should receive a given raw input, such as a mouse click or the pressing of a key on the keyboard, and signal the program accordingly.
+Thus, the Windows operating system always manages all communications with the user.

 The nature of the interface between a user and a Windows desktop application is such that a wide range of different inputs is usually possible at any given time.
-A user may select any of a number of menu options, click on one of several toolbar buttons, or click the mouse somewhere in the application window.
-A well-designed Windows application has to be prepared to deal with any of the possible types of input at any time because there is no way of knowing in advance which type of input is going to occur.
+A user may select any of a number of menu options, click any of several toolbar buttons, or click the mouse somewhere in the application window.
+A well-designed Windows application has to be prepared to deal with any of these possible types of input at any time because there is no way of knowing in advance which type of input is going to occur.
 These user actions are received by the operating system in the first instance, and are all regarded by Windows as events.
 An event that originates with the user interface for your application will typically result in a particular piece of your program code being executed.
-How program execution proceeds is therefore determined by the sequence of user actions.
+How execution proceeds is therefore determined by the sequence of user actions.
 Programs that operate in this way are referred to as event-driven programs, and are different from traditional procedural programs that have a single order of execution.
-Input to a procedural program is controlled by the program code and can occur only when the program permits it; therefore, a Windows program consists primarily of pieces of code that respond to events caused by the action of the user, or by Windows itself.
+Input to a procedural program is controlled by the program code and can occur only when the program permits it.
+A Windows program consists primarily of pieces of code that respond to events caused by the action of the user, or by Windows itself.
 This sort of program structure is illustrated in Figure 1-2.

-Each block within the Desktop Application block in Figure 1-2 represents a piece of code written specifically to deal with a particular event.
+Each block within the Desktop Application block in Figure 1-2 represents a piece of code that deals with a particular kind of event.
 The program may appear to be somewhat fragmented because of the disjointed blocks of code, but the primary factor welding the program into a whole is the Windows operating system itself.
 You can think of your program as customizing Windows to provide a particular set of capabilities.

-Of course, the modules servicing external events such as the selection of a menu or a mouse click, all typically have access to a common set of application-specific data in a particular program.
+Of course, modules servicing external events, such as the selection of a menu or a mouse click, will typically need access to a common set of application-specific data.
 This data contains information that relates to what the program is about - for example, blocks of text recording scoring records for a player in a program aimed at tracking how your baseball team is doing - as well as information about some of the events that have occurred during execution of the program.
-This shared collection of data allows various parts of the program that look independent to communicate and operate in a coordinated and integrated fashion.
+This shared data allows various parts of the program that look independent to communicate and operate in a coordinated and integrated fashion.
 I will go into this in much more detail later in the book.